mskf3000/Tutorials-and-Cheat-Sheets/NodeJS - EmberJS Related Items.md

 The JavaScript component logic would go into `app/components/gravatar-image.js` and the HTML tempting logic would go into `app/templates/components/gravatar-image.hbs`.
 Tests are test and would be set in `tests/integration/components/gravatar-image-test.js` but nothing to really worry about in there just now.

+#### Installing MD5 support.

+To enable MD5 support in EmberJS, first run this Bower command:

+    bower install --save JavaScript-MD5

+Then install Ember CLI MD5 support like this:

+    npm install --save-dev ember-cli-md5

+Now just run this Ember `generate` command and you should be good to go:

+    ember generate md-5

 ***

 *NodeJS - EmberJS Related Items (c) by Jack Szwergold*